 This is how it's been all over the city for the last two years.
 Fingers crossed.
 Librarians and rec center leaders are some of the least cynical people on the planet, but the thought that Philadelphia could deliver on the $500 million Rebuild project is antithetical to anyone's lived experience in these systems.

-Though the tax has raised money — a projected $78 million for this fiscal year — the project stalled as the tax was challenged by the beverage industry and merchants.
-Now, with the court’s ruling, the city has an opportunity to finally put the shovels in the ground.
+Though the tax has raised money — $109 million in the last 18 months — the project stalled as the tax was challenged by the beverage industry and merchants.
+Now, with the court's ruling, the city has an opportunity to finally put the shovels in the ground.
 The city also has a responsibility to make sure as many of those shovels as possible are wielded by minority workers from the communities these libraries serve.
-And Council has a responsibility to make sure we don’t revert to our old Philly ways — playing small-time politics on big-time issues.
+And Council has a responsibility to make sure we don't revert to our old Philly ways — playing small-time politics on big-time issues.

 The tax isn't perfect.
 It has raised less money than projected.
 Small shop owners and lower-income Philadelphians bear a heavier weight than the wealthy.
 Funding Rebuild shouldn't have required such a fight in the first place, but now we have to put these funds to use.